Azure/blackbelt-aks-hackfest/labs/day1-labs/02-dockerize-apps.md

     ```
     **You can ignore the NPM warnings generated while the image is being built.**

+   **If you have an error regarding "Unable to evaluate symlinks, No such file or directory".
+Ensure the file name is correct including case-sensitivity**

 3. Once the above command is completed, validate that the image was created with command: `docker images`
    ```
    docker images